krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-**Big fat warning**: don't treat that class as production ready.
+**Big warning**: Don't treat that class as production ready.
 It's suitable for that example,
-but for sure it will not work with any asynchronous/reactive calls.
+but it will not work with any asynchronous/reactive calls.
 Mind that ```onStart/onStop```
 can be called multiple times with the same ```traceId``` and different ```spanId```.

 Now we need to register that implementation: